Ritwik-28/data-setup/README.md

 # Postgres CRUD API with Swagger Documentation

 This project provides a fully functional CRUD (Create, Read, Update, Delete) API for interacting with a PostgreSQL database.
-It includes detailed Swagger documentation and implements robust validation, error handling, pagination, and advanced features such as session-based authentication and login attempt logging.
+It includes detailed Swagger documentation, session-based authentication, secure password handling, and advanced features such as rate limiting and hashed password storage.

 ---

 ## **Features**
 - CRUD operations for managing data in a PostgreSQL database.
 - Input validation with `express-validator`.
-- Swagger UI for interactive API documentation with custom favicon and title.
+- Swagger UI for interactive API documentation with a custom favicon and title.
-- Basic authentication for Swagger with session management.
+- Secure session-based authentication for Swagger and SQL Playground.
-- Login attempt logging, including timestamps, usernames, and passwords.
-- Pagination support for `GET` operations.
+- Passwords stored securely as hashed values using `bcrypt`.
-- Secure error handling to prevent sensitive data leaks.
+- Rate limiting for API and login requests to prevent abuse.
 - Automatic session expiration after inactivity.
+- Detailed login attempt logging with timestamps and statuses.

 ---